What to Watch on New Year's Eve 2023 - Billy Porter, Ben Platt & More!

 8:00 P.M.
 ET on CNN

 Anderson Cooper and Andy Cohen are back to co-host CNN's New Year's Eve Live from New York City's Times Square.
-Patti LaBelle, Jenifer Lewis, Usher, Jean Smart, John Stamos, and more will appear on the highly-anticipated special.
+Patti LaBelle, Jenifer Lewis, Usher, Jean Smart, John Stamos, The Piano Lesson's Samuel L. Jackson and LaTanya Richardson Jackson, and more will appear on the highly-anticipated special.
 The special will also feature performances by Usher, Ellie Goulding, and Ava Max.

 .@AndersonCooper and @Andy Cohen are back!
 Celebrate New Year's Eve Live from Times Square with your favorite duo starting at 8 p.m.
 ET #CNNNYE pic.twitter.com/BhsGFBNlmv- CNN (@CNN) December 28, 2022